On the asymptotics of cubic fields ordered by general invariants: Families of cubic fields with a fixed invariant

 \subsection{Counting cubic fields $K$ with fixed $\iD(K)$}

 For each nonzero fundamental discriminant $d$, define a Dirichlet series

+where $c_{{\rm red}}$ is either $1/2$ or $0$ depending on whether or not the \'etale cubic algebra $\Q\oplus\Q(\sqrt{d})$ satisfies the splitting conditions specified by $\Sigma$.
 Using Kummer theory and class field theory, Cohen, Morra, and the second author \cite{CM, CT} proved the following explicit formula for $\Phi_{\Sigma, d}(s)$ when $P_\Sigma = 1$, i.e.~for counting all cubic fields whose quadratic resolvent is $\mathbb{Q}(\sqrt{d})$.